 The founding partners decided to create an international laboratory in China dedicated to sustainable chemistry merging industrial and academic research.

 Chronologically, the E2P2 laboratory was set up in four consecutive steps:

 - Step 1: an official CNRS international joint lab (UMI 3464) was created in March 2011 between the French National Center for Scientific Research (CNRS) and Rhodia (now Solvay).
 A contract defined five main projects and partner commitments (e.g. number of sponsored researchers and investments).

-- Step 2: A consortium agreement was signed between CNRS, Rhodia, the Ecole Normale Supérieure de Lyon (ENS Lyon), and the East China Normal University (ECNU) with a strong support from the Rhône-Alpes region.
+- Step 2: A consortium agreement was signed between CNRS, Rhodia, the Ecole Normale Supérieure de Lyon (ENS Lyon), and the East China Normal University (ECNU) with strong support from the Rhône-Alpes region.

 E2P2L remains a unique laboratory: it operates at the interface between academic and industrial research with a sound differentiation from other joint research units, both in China and abroad.
-E2P2L can capture local opportunities such as leveraging of local scientific developments in academia, accessing local scientist talent pool, addressing local environmental issues, and supporting regional growth in Asia.
+E2P2L can capture local opportunities such as leveraging local scientific developments in academia, accessing local scientist talent pool, addressing local environmental issues, and supporting regional growth in Asia.

 The lab has been structured by creating an international joint lab UMI 3464 (UMI – Unite Mixte Internationale in French) between Solvay and CNRS.
 Such set-up allows having two partners providing a minimum of funds and resources to the team.
 Then, a consortium agreement has been signed by all six members of E2P2L stating that the members will collaborate on research projects within the new lab.